-On a global level, we estimated that the number of girls expected to be cut, who reside countries for which DHS and MICS survey are available, will increase from just under 3 million in 2015 to 3.7 million in 2030.
+On a global level, we estimated that the number of girls expected to be cut, who reside in countries for which DHS and MICS survey are available, will increase from just under 3 million in 2015 to 3.7 million in 2030.
 This estimated increase amounts to 52 million girls for the whole 16-year period, as shown in Figure 4.
 We arrange the stacked-bars for each year in Figure 3 in ascending order, so that countries with smaller estimated numbers of girls to be cut appear closer to the x-axis and countries with the largest numbers appear in the top portions of each annual stacked bar.

 Figure 4: National estimates – Number of girls expected to be cut, per year, in millions